vatpac-technology/sops/docs/terminal/melbourne.md

 Refer to [Reclassifications](#mb-ctr) for operations when MB ADC is offline.

 #### Departures
 **MB ADC** will issue airways clearances for all departures planned into the overlying Class C airspace.
-These aircraft will be assigned `A050` or the `RFL` if lower.
+The Standard Assignable level from MB ADC to ML TCU is `A050` or `RFL` if lower.

 Autorelease is not in effect at YMMB and all departures into Class C airspace require a 'Next' call.
 Consider the current traffic picture and provide a release when able.